MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-write-spnego-authenticator.md

 ## Interface to Microsoft Edge

 Edge finds the SPNEGO authenticator through the Android account type it provides.
-This is defined by the authenticator and passed to Edge through the **AuthAndroidNegotiateAccountType** policy.
+The account type that's defined by the authenticator is passed to Edge through the **AuthAndroidNegotiateAccountType** policy.

 The interface to Edge is through the Android account management framework, through [AbstractAccountManager.getAuthToken](https://developer.android.com/reference/android/accounts/AbstractAccountAuthenticator.html#getAuthToken(android.accounts.AccountAuthenticatorResponse,%20android.accounts.Account,%20java.lang.String,%20android.os.Bundle)) in particular.
-Edge, in [org.chromium.net.HttpNegotiateConstants](https://source.chromium.org/chromium/chromium/src/+/main:net/android/java/src/org/chromium/net/HttpNegotiateConstants.java), defines some additional keys and values that are used in the arguments to `getAuthToken`, and in the returned result bundle.
+Edge, in [org.chromium.net.HttpNegotiateConstants](https://source.chromium.org/chromium/chromium/src/+/main:net/android/java/src/org/chromium/net/HttpNegotiateConstants.java), defines some more keys and values that are used in the arguments to `getAuthToken`, and in the returned result bundle.

 ### getAuthToken arguments

-When [getAuthToken](https://developer.android.com/reference/android/accounts/AbstractAccountAuthenticator#getAuthToken(android.accounts.AccountAuthenticatorResponse,%20android.accounts.Account,%20java.lang.String,%20android.os.Bundle)) is called the `authTokenType` will be "SPNEGO:HOSTBASED:\<spn\>" where \<spn\> is the principal for the request.
+When [getAuthToken](https://developer.android.com/reference/android/accounts/AbstractAccountAuthenticator#getAuthToken(android.accounts.AccountAuthenticatorResponse,%20android.accounts.Account,%20java.lang.String,%20android.os.Bundle)) is called, the `authTokenType` is "SPNEGO:HOSTBASED:\<spn\>" where \<spn\> is the principal for the request.
 This will always be a host-based principal in the current implementation.
 Future versions may allow other types of principals, but if they do so they'll use a different prefix.
 SPNEGO Authenticators should check the prefix.

 The `options` bundle will contain these keys: